Manoj Doss, Ph.D.

 About

-Doss received a bachelor’s from The University of Texas at Austin, a master’s from University College London, postbaccalaureate training from University of California, Davis, a doctorate from the University of Chicago and postdoctoral training at the Center for Psychedelic and Consciousness Research at Johns Hopkins University School of Medicine before returning to UT.
+Doss received his bachelor’s degree from The University of Texas at Austin and earned a master’s degree from University College London.
+He also received postbaccalaureate training from The University of California, Davis, and completed a doctorate from the University of Chicago and postdoctoral training at the Center for Psychedelic and Consciousness Research at Johns Hopkins University School of Medicine.

-Doss has received funding from the Center for MINDS and Alice Kleberg Reynolds Foundation to study the acute effects of psilocybin on distinct forms of learning and memory.
+Doss has received funding from the Center for MINDS, the Alice Kleberg Reynolds Foundation and the Heffter Research Institute to study the acute effects of psilocybin on distinct forms of learning and memory.

 -